ndeto/x402/examples/typescript/clients/ens-extension/README.md

 # ENS Identity Extension Example

-This example demonstrates how to construct and inspect the x402 `ens` extension using the shared `@x402/extensions` package.
+This example demonstrates how to construct and utilize the x402 `ens` extension using the shared `@x402/extensions` package.
 It does **not** change payment routing or settlement semantics— it simply shows how to attach optional ENS identity hints for the payee and (optionally) the payer within `PaymentRequired` / `PaymentPayload`.
+The flow is:

+1. Start the local resource server (which advertises payee ENS info).
+2. Hit the protected `/kyc` route without payment to receive `PaymentRequired` + server ENS data.
+3. Attach a payer ENS profile to the extension and resend the request with a valid `PaymentPayload`.
+4. Validate that the ENS extension in the final payload still matches the schema and exit.

 ## Setup

-From the repo root:
+From the x402 repo root:

 ```bash
 cd examples/typescript